DM164/YouTubeMusic-by-DM/README.md

 ### How to install
 Installing YouTube Music by DM is pretty easy here are all the steps you have to follow in order to install the app correctly:

 #### Windows
 You can also use the installer now!
 1. Download the Windows `.zip` file from [releases](https://github.com/DM164/YouTubeMusic-by-DM/releases) and unzip it.
 2. Drag the `YouTube Music by DM` folder wherever you want (ex.
 C:\Program Files (x86))
 3. Open the `.exe` file inside and enjoy the app.
+#### Shortcut on v1.1.0
+Download the `.vbs` file and run it to create a shortcut on your Windows start menu
 ##### Where does it get installed?
 The app is installed in `%appdata%` under `Roaming` and the `.exe file` under `Local`.